LadyFromMars/Resume-Analyzer/README.md

 # Resume-Analyzer
-Application simulates behavior of Applicant Tracking Systems (ATS), which is used by majority of companies, and help to do job search more eficient.
+Application simulates behavior of Applicant Tracking Systems (ATS), which is used by majority of companies, and help to do job search more efficient.

 To run this application, download "RA build" folder and access it through terminal: